 Film adaptations of Marvel Comics properties have become massive on cinema screens during the 00s with the likes of Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003), The Punisher (2004), Fantastic Four (2005), Ghost Rider (2007), Iron Man (2008), Captain America: The First Avenger (2011), Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Ant-Man (2015), Deadpool (2016), Doctor Strange (2016), Black Panther (2018), Venom (2018), Captain Marvel (2019), Black Widow (2020) and various sequels to most of these.
 By contrast, DC Comics have had little success on big screens outside of their various Batman and Superman films but have done roaringly when it comes to animation, notedly with a series of dvd film releases mostly made under the aegis of producer Bruce W. Timm.
 Marvel have attempted to venture into animation but their fitful releases there – the likes of Ultimate Avengers (2006), Ultimate Avengers II (2006), Doctor Strange (2007), The Invincible Iron Man (2007), Next Avengers: Heroes of Tomorrow (2008), Hulk Vs (2009), Planet Hulk (2010) and Thor: Tales of Asgard (2011) – have met with little success.

 Rise of Technovore was released the same time as the live-action Iron Man Three (2013).
 It takes the route that a number of other film franchises and computer game adaptations have of recent – that of going anime.
-This is a fad that began with The Animatrix (2003) and has been taken up by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017) and Batman Ninja (2018).
+This is a fad that began with The Animatrix (2003) and has been taken up by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017), Batman Ninja (2018) and Altered Carbon: Resleeved (2020).
 This film’s director Hiroshi Hamasaki had previously co-directed Highlander: The Search for Vengeance.

 Rise of Technovore is off to a good start.
 The opening scenes with Iron Man and War Machine in a race through the skies before the attack by the power-suited soldiers has a great excitement to it.
 (Although when you watch it post-Edward Snowden, the opening scenes with Tony Stark introducing a hi-tech surveillance satellite and promising to make the US safer against her enemies does take on a certain sinister chill that was probably not intended when the film was made).